 What is the Schwarz Expander Appliance?

-The Schwarz appliance is a removable anterior and forward growth appliance for kids.
-The appliance is very effective in creating proper spaces in the jaws for the teeth to fit straight and normal tongue space and function.
+The Schwarz appliance is a removable maxillary expansion appliance for kids.
+The appliance stimulates the jaws and spaces in the mouth to grow to be the proper size and space.
+The end result of Schwarz therapy is more space for teeth to fit straight and the tongue to function normally.
 The 3-way Schwarz pictured below grows the upper jaw to be wider and more forward.
-The Schwarz pictured also has a bite plane called “occlusal acrylic.”
-The bite plane is adjusted to get the correct forward position of the lower jaw.
-The upper Schwarz is usually paired with a lower member.
+The Schwarz pictured also has a biting surface called a “bite plane.”
+The bite plane is adjusted to get the correct forward resting position of the lower jaw.
+The upper Schwarz is usually paired with a lower device as well.

 Schwarz is Dr. Adams’ Favorite Appliance for Kids

 Dr. Adams, a founder of holistic orthodontics, has been doing expansion therapy for kids and TMJ treatments for adults for nearly 20 years.
 The Schwarz is his favorite expansion appliance for kids.
-Dr. Adams likes the Schwarz because it is very effective in a wide range of cases.
+Dr. Adams likes the Schwarz because it is very versatile and effective in a wide variety of different expansion cases.
 Schwartz expanders are also very easy to tolerate because it only needs to be worn at night and it is removable.
 Unlike braces and other fixed expanders, the appliance does not get in the way of daily activities and is not worn during meal time.
 The appliance does not hurt when being adjusted because it is a very low pressure therapy.
-Schwarz

 The lower device stimulates the lower jaw to grow wider.
 Additional features can be introduced to get intra-lower-jaw forward growth, but mandibular repositioning is usually better done by adjusting the bite plane to a more forward position.